tbtimes/lede/README.md

 ## Overview of Lede
 ### The project model
-Lede uses a specific model for generating pages and it’s important to understand these basic basic building blocks before anything else.
+Lede uses a specific model for generating pages and it’s important to understand these basic building blocks before anything else.

 The most basic building block in Lede is a _project_.
 A project has a one-to-many relationship with pages (see below), that is, a project can have multiple pages but a page must belong to only one project.
 Everything you create in Lede will belong to a project. __A project simply allows you to define elements that are common across pages__.
-Examples of things that might be common across a set of pages include meta tags and seo information for a reporting package.
+Examples of things that might be common across a set of pages include meta tags and SEO information for a reporting package.

 After a project comes a _page_.
 Pages are conceptually simple, they __encapsulate all the content that will be massaged into a working web page__.
 One thing to note is that every page must belong to a project.
-For a one off story page, this means you will create a project and then create a page within a project.
+For a one-off story page, this means you will create a project and then create a page within a project.
 For a bigger journalism package with multiple stories you may find yourself creating a project that has multiple pages.

 ![Project/page diagram](./images/page-project.png)